JDoelger/InfluenzaFitnessInference/notes/notes.md

 [ ] write abstract

-[ ] run correct analysis and plots with correct calc of std (plots for sample size done)
+[ ] run correct simulations with correct fitness landscape replacement of min/max or nor replacement (ideally several runs w. different rng initialization for each parameter combo)

-[ ] run correct simulations with correct fitness landscape replacement of min/max (ideally several runs w. different rng initialization for each parameter combo)
+[ ] run correct analysis and plots with correct calc of std (single-simu plots done)

 [ ] think about and write down (analytical) justification for selection stringency condition (with use of Mt Fuji model)